CaskAle/summit-pi-project/TJBot-setup-notes.md

 There are a few test programs in the `~/Desktop/tjbot/tests` directory.
 These can be very helpful in ensuring that your led and speaker are properly set up.
 As you will be making changes to code, you may run into problems where the application does not work properly.
 These tests can eliminate the hardware as the source of the problem and save a lot of time.
 The instructions for using the tests are found in the [README.md](https://github.com/ibmtjbot/tjbot/tree/master/tests) file located in `~/Desktop/tjbot/tests`.

-### Wiring up the LED
+### LED Wiring

 Be sure to use the larger RGB LED that came packaged in a separate pack of 5.

 ![RGB LEDs](https://github.com/CaskAle/summit-pi-project/raw/master/images/rgb-led.jpg "RGB LEDs")

 **Correct wiring of the LED is critical.
-If you wire it incorrectly, you will fry it.**  If you look closely or feel along the base of the LED you will find that one side of the base has been flattened.
+If you wire it backwards, you will burn it out.**
+If you look closely or feel along the base of the LED you will find that one side of the base has been flattened.
 When wiring, be sure to have this flat spot facing to the right and you should be all good.

 ![LED Wiring](https://github.com/CaskAle/summit-pi-project/raw/master/images/wiring.png "LED Wiring")